freemindlabsinc/FreeMindLabs.KernelMemory.Elasticsearch/CONTRIBUTING.md

-# Contributing to Kernel Memory
+# Contributing to this project

 You can contribute to this project with issues and pull requests (PRs).
 Simply filing issues for problems you encounter is a great way to contribute.